XiaoBuHaHa/A_Comprehensive_Review_of_Knowledge_Distillation_Methods_for_3D_Object_Detection_in_Autonomous_Drivi/README.md

-# 3D Object Detection for Autonomous Driving: A Comprehensive Survey (2025)
+# A Comprehensive Review of Knowledge Distillation Methods for 3D Object detection in Autonomous Driving (2025)
  We are constantly updating this project page.
 If you have any questions, please contact us
  > **![arXiv]():**